gsingers/garmin_golf/README.md

 ### Conversion

 1. Use the export script to download your golf scorecard data.
-It will be saved as golf-export.txt.
-Save this file to a local folder such as `Downloads`.
+It will be saved as golf-export.json.
+Save this file to the `data` directory you created above.
 1. Open Windows command prompt or MacOS/Linux terminal
 1. Run the jq script on the exported data:

     To run one conversion script:

-        jq -r -f src/scorecard-csv.jq golf-export.txt > data/golf.csv
+        jq -r -f src/scorecard-csv.jq data/golf-export.json > data/golf.csv

     To run all conversion scripts (Linux/Mac Terminal only) and output the results to the `data` directory:

+        ./convert-all-csv.sh /path/to/json/file /path/to/store/results

+    Converted files will be named the same as the JSON file with `.csv` tacked on the end.

+    If you are going to import this data into Google Sheets, per below, you will need to either upload your CSV files to Google Drive or run the script to output the data to a Google Drive folder, as in:

-        ./convert-all-csv.sh
+        ./convert-all-csv.sh data/golf-export.json "/Users/MyUser/Google Drive/sports/golf"